th0rn0/lanops-spotify-jukebox/README.md

 ### Usage

 To initate the player, you must first request the login link from the ```/auth/login``` endpoint.
 Then go to the returned link and log into Spotify.
-Once this has completed you can use all the endpoints.
+Once this has completed you must use the ```localhost:8888/device``` endpoint to set the Device.

 To start the player goto the ```/player/start``` endpoint

-### Limitations

-Because of how the api polls for the progress of the current track, we cant just give spotify a full playlist to play, instead the API will pick songs at random should a playlist be given to play
+Admin routes are behing Basic Auth Endpoints.
+The User is ```admin``` and the password is set in the env.

 ## UI